Bhanditz/eol-sensu-wrapper-cookbook/README.md

 For this example assume the following:

 * Your future Sensu server has IP 10.0.0.10
-* You are interested in one check `check-disk.rb`
+* You are interested in one check plugin `check-disk.rb`
-* You are interested in one metric `metric-sysopia.rb`
+* You are interested in one metric plugin `metric-sysopia.rb`
+* You want to send alert email via `ponymailer.rb` handler

 In your own cookbook: